 In order to ensure that these places can be enjoyed by everyone I have planned this tour so that people with mobility problems can enjoy a day out in Edinburgh and beyond.
 I can plan tours similar to the one featured below, around the whole of the Scottish mainland and the islands in the same way and include accommodation recommendations to suit your mobility requirements.

 I will collect you from your accommodation in an appropriate vehicle.
 My Mercedes Viano is extremely comfortable and easy to get in and out of if you can transfer from a folding wheelchair which can be accommodated in the rear if the the vehicle.
-If you are wheelchair bound I can supply a wheelchair friendly Euro7, which can accommodate the wheelchair user and up to 4 other passengers or if you are part of a much larger group I can provide a coach with a wheelchair lift.
-Whatever way you travel you will be very comfortable.
+Reputable Taxi company in Edinburgh "Central Taxis"(44 131 229 2468) does have wheelchair friendly vehicles called a Peugot E7 which can take an occupied manual wheelchair and 3 other passengers or an occupied powered wheelchair and two other occupants.